prashudev/DotNet-SoulMate/SoulMate.API/README.md

 	Create entiy specific Repository Interface and implementation specific to entity Register as service (Program.cs)
 	Update controller to use DI repository

+Issue #7 Implementing logger in soulmate and contry controller
+	Use logger in controller class